 \subsection{Convex geometry}

-In this subsection, we shall explain some notions in convex geometry which will be used in this paper.
-We shall always denote by $\mathcal B$ a convex ball with nonempty interior in a finite-dimensional vector space $V$ over $\reals$.
+In this subsection, we shall recall some notions of convex geometry which will be used in the rest of this paper.
+We shall always denote by $\mathcal B$ a convex ball with nonempty interior in some finite-dimensional vector space $V$ over $\reals$.
 The boundary of $\mathcal B$, denoted by $\mathcal S$, is homeomorphic to a sphere and is called a convex sphere.
-In this paper, we shall use convex geometry for the unit balls and the unit spheres in tangent spaces of Teichm\"{u}ller space equipped with the norm induced by Thurston's asymmetric metric.
+We shall study the convex geometry of the unit balls and the unit spheres in the tangent spaces of Teichm\"{u}ller space equipped with the norm induced by Thurston's metric.